A Model for the Nation

 Goal 1 is Citizen Involvement – including the public in the land use decision making processes is a hugely important part of successful planning.
 Knowing how and when to be involved makes a big difference.

-Go to the Get Involved in Local Planning page to learn about participating in land use decisions.
+Get Involved in Local Planning page to learn about participating in land use decisions.

 Resources for Planners